-In 2023, the Committee held 7 meetings lasting an average of 1 hour and 40 minutes with an attendance rate of 89% (100% for independent directors).
+In 2024, the Committee held 7 meetings lasting an average of 1 hour and 25 minutes with an attendance rate of 90.48% (100% for independent directors).

-In 2024, 6 meetings are planned and, as of the date of this Report, 2 meetings have been held.
+In 2025, 6 meetings are planned and, as of the date of this Report, 3 meetings have been held.

-The activities carried out in 2023 included, inter alia: checking the progress of the 2023 Sustainability Plan and updating the same; participation in defining the structure of the integrated sustainability report with the NFS and Integrated Financial statements; identifying the sustainability objectives proposed to the Nomination and Remuneration Committee for inclusion in the 2024 MBO scorecard of the General manager and the new LTI cycle; monitoring of the ESG rating assigned to INWIT and activities in the Diversity & Inclusion area.
+The activities carried out in 2024 included, inter alia: checking the progress of the 2024 Sustainability Plan and updating the same; participation in defining the structure of the Integrated Financial statements; identifying the sustainability objectives proposed to the Nomination and Remuneration Committee for inclusion in the 2025 MBO scorecard of the General manager/CEO, of Key Managers and the Internal Audit Director and the new LTI cycle; monitoring of the ESG rating assigned to INWIT and activities in the Diversity & Inclusion area.